NickSpriggs/netbooks_milestone_3/README.md

         that a mistake has been made.
     2. As a Returning User, I would like to add films to the site so that others might offer reading suggestions based on my preferences.
-        - The landing page for logged-in users clearly displays and add film feature as the first of the available film selection options.
+        - The landing page for logged-in users clearly displays an add film feature as the first of the available film selection options.
-        - Also includes feature for user to edit or delete any films they may have made.
+        - Also includes feature on film profile for user to edit or delete any films they may have made.
     3. As a Returning User, I would like to be able to upload my own book suggestions for certain films.
         - Film profile offers users the oppurtunity to add their own recommendations.
         - Likewise includes a feature to edit/delete book recommendations.